lp64ace/metin2routes/README.md

 # Hook
-Sample function hooking for windows
+Demonstration of basic function hooking on Windows using techniques such as Detours or manual patching.

 ## Target program